oluoluoxenfree/ual-cci/README.md

 # Hello world!

 Hello everyone, good news!

 I'm Olu (they/them), and I'll be running this for the next few Mondays!

-I have worked at a few 'names' (BT/BBC/Financial Times) and currently freelance for a few wondeful organisations, mostly in Javascript.
+I have worked at a few 'names' (BT/BBC/Financial Times) and currently freelance for a few wonderful organisations, mostly in Javascript.

+This workshop is entirely flexible; if you feel like you need more time or less time on certain topics, we'll work around the group.
+There are no silly questions.

 ## Hello UAL CCI!